pmf318/PoorMansFlight_v5/readme.txt

+THIS IS PRETTY MUCH OUTDATED.
+CURRENT VERSION ON  leipelt.de

 License:
 PMF is released under the GPL.
 A copy of the GPL can be found in gpl.txt in this directory.